Elephant Toothpaste – a hydrogen peroxide chemistry experiment

 If you are looking for a hydrogen peroxide chemistry experiment, Elephant Toothpaste is really fun, and also really popular!
 There are soooo many videos of it…..
 (You’ll see why – it is fun to watch).
 I picked out just a few of the videos for you, there are many.

-How elephant toothpaste works
+How this experiment works

 The basic idea is this: first mix concentrated hydrogen peroxide with some liquid soap.
 Then add a catalyst to make the hydrogen peroxide break down really quickly.
 Hydrogen peroxide breaks down into oxygen and water.
 There's a lot of oxygen trapped in peroxide, so this rapid decomposition results in lots of oxygen that needs to quickly push out of the container.
 As the peroxide breaks down, the soap that was mixed in will also combine with the water (from the break down process), and turn into foam.
 The oxygen gushing out is what makes the soap bubbles move.
 Often some food coloring is added before the catalyst, which makes the resulting column of foam that gushes out look even more like toothpaste.